 The Catalogue includes descriptions and images of western manuscripts with pictorial and decorative embellishments, from fully painted miniatures to decorated initials.
 Because it includes such a wide range of material, it serves as a useful resource for those working in a variety of disciplines.
 In order to maximize the number of images, the Catalogue includes digital scans of existing slides as well newly-commissioned digital images.
 As a result, the image quality can vary.

 Users can devise their own search criteria in using the Catalogue.
 For details of how to use the system, see Search tips

 The illuminated manuscripts in the following collections are included in the Catalogue: Additional, Arundel; Burney; Egerton; Hargrave; Harley; Henry Davis; Hirsch; King’s; Lansdowne; Sloane; Royal; Stowe and Yates Thompson (Oriental, for Hebrew illuminated manuscripts).

 Manuscripts in the Additional collection are currently being added to the Catalogue.
-At the moment they consist primarily of around 675 illuminated miniatures cuttings and Hebrew manuscripts (see Italian illuminated cuttings and Hebrew illuminated manuscripts), and Anglo-Saxon manuscripts.
+At the moment they consist primarily of around 675 illuminated miniatures cuttings and Hebrew manuscripts (see Italian illuminated cuttings and Hebrew illuminated manuscripts), French and Anglo-Saxon manuscripts.

 Further information about the catalogue

 Italian illuminated cuttings

 Further online resources; Reproductions and copyright

 Access and reuse guidance notes